The striker has brushed off reports that his position could be under threat if the Borussia Dortmund star arrives at the Allianz Arena.

 "I can only say that all the strikers feel very comfortable here in Munich.
 We will see what happens."

-Saturday's win means Bayern are now 15 points clear of second-placed Borussia Dortmund in the Bundesliga.
+Saturday's win means Bayern is now 15 points clear of second-placed Borussia Dortmund in the Bundesliga.